dlang-tour/core/public/content/en/basics.md

 import std.stdio;

+/**
-/// Splits the given text into words and returns
-/// an associative array that maps words to their
-/// respective word counts.
+Splits the given text into words and returns an associative array that maps words to their respective word counts.

+Params:
+    text = text to be splitted
+*/
-auto wordCount(string text)
+int[string] wordCount(string text)
 {
     // The function splitter lazyily splits the
     // input into a range